-- Application of the behaviour policy including both rewards and sanctions, for Black Caribbean pupils and Somali compared with the school average. - How do they compare?
-Is there an over/under representation of Black Caribbean pupils or Somali pupils in the data reviewed? - What actions is the setting/school taking if disproportionate numbers of Black Caribbean learners or Somali learners are identified? - Suspensions and permanent exclusion figures for Black Caribbean/Somali pupils compared to all pupils in the school and local and national data - If an 'internal inclusion' room is used, then how does the number and percentage of Black Caribbean pupils/Somali pupils compare to all pupils in the school?
-If the number of Black Caribbean pupils/Somali pupils is disproportionately high, what is the reason or this?
+- Application of the behaviour policy including both rewards and sanctions, for Black Caribbean pupils and Somali pupils compared with the school average. - How do they compare?
+Is there an over/under representation of Black Caribbean pupils or Somali pupils in the data reviewed? - What actions are the setting/school taking if disproportionate numbers of Black Caribbean learners or Somali learners are identified? - Suspensions and permanent exclusion figures for Black Caribbean/ Somali pupils compared to all pupils in the school and local and national data - If an 'internal inclusion' room is used, then how does the number and percentage of Black Caribbean pupils/Somali pupils compare to all pupils in the school?
+If the number of Black Caribbean pupils/Somali pupils is disproportionately high, what is the reason for this?

-To understand the reasons behind the disproportionality it is essential to involve and consult with focused groups of pupils, parents and staff.
+In order to truly understand the reasons behind the disproportionality it is essential to involve and consult with focused groups of pupils, parents and staff.

-Questions for Black Caribbean and Somali pupils could include:
+Possible questions for Black Caribbean and Somali pupils could include:

 - Do you know how well you are learning and how to improve more?
-Do you think you are making good progress in learning? - What happens if you do some very good work in your subject? - What is the quality of the relationships and interactions with the range of adults within the school, including form tutors, subject teachers, lunchtime staff, senior leaders? e.g., genuine, warm, respectful? - When the experimental experi - How and when are the schools' rewards and sanctions applied? - Do you or any of your friends attend the Inclusion room or an alternative provision for part of the week?
+Do you think you are making good progress in learning? - What happens if you do some very good work in your subject? - What is the quality of the relationships and interactions with the range of adults within the school, including form tutors, subject teachers, lunchtime staff, senior leaders? e.g. genuine, warm, respectful? - How do teachers acknowledge and celebrate your, and other students, positive behaviour?
+Are there any variations from lesson to lesson?
+What is behaviour like outside of lessons?

+- How and when are the schools' rewards and sanctions applied? - Do you or any of your friends attend the Inclusion room or an alternative provision for part of the week?
 If so, why were you/they selected and how it has helped them?
 What could be improved?

-Questions for Black Caribbean and Somali parents and staff could include:
+Possible questions for Black Caribbean and Somali parents and staff could include:

-- When the school's communication and partnership with Black Caribbean and Somali parents? - How effective is the schools' behaviour policy in acknowledging and celebrating Black Caribbean and Somali pupils' positive behaviour? - How effective and applied are the schools' rewards and sanctions system for Black Caribbean and Somali pupils? - If your child has needed help with their learning, what kind of help and support has been given, and has this made a difference?
+- How effective is the school's communication and partnership with Black Caribbean and Somali parents? - How effective is the schools' behaviour policy in acknowledging and celebrating Black Caribbean and Somali pupils' positive behaviour? - How effective and fairly applied are the schools' rewards and sanctions system for Black Caribbean and Somali pupils? - If your child has needed help with their learning, what kind of help and support has been given, and has this made a difference?
 What could be improved? - How do the staff communicate their high aspirations for your child's future? - What is the quality of the relationships and interactions between staff and pupils, and staff and parents?
 What could be improved?